Damage control for your car’s paint and interior

 Regardless of your British car’s vintage, make, or model, the only way to guarantee its continued survival is to protect it from garage encounters, road hazards, and Mother Nature’s fury.
 The best damage control technique is to be proactive rather than reactive: You don’t have to fix a paint chip, split upholstery seam, or scratch that doesn’t exist.
-Think of this protection selection as body armor for your paint and interior.
-An appropriate car cover, padded vest for the bonnet, and cockpit cover for the interior all perform relatively inexpensive but specific protective functions.
+Think of this protection selection solutions, like Auto Ceramic Coatings for example, as body armor for your paint and interior.
+An appropriate car cover, car paint protection, padded vest for the bonnet, and cockpit cover for the interior all perform relatively inexpensive but specific protective functions.

 All covers are not created equal and, as the old adage states, you get what you pay for.
 A custom-patterned cover, specifically manufactured for your body style, is obviously a better choice than a generic bag-like cover.
 A model-specific cover remains in place in blustery weather, resisting rips and tears that can occur in moderate to heavy winds.
 Selecting the correct material for your storage situation is also extremely critical for protection.
 Is your car snug in a garage, partially exposed in a carport or barn, subjected to extreme changes in temperature and humidity, or completely exposed to the weather?
 Moss Motors stocks covers for every eventuality.
 Custom-fitted car covers, cockpit covers, and vests for all makes and models of British cars are designed specifically for environmental damage control.